Policy Details

 - Employee conflicts of interest or ethics violations involving the use of one’s public position for personal gain or advantage such as contracts for outside services which benefit the employee and/or their immediate family.

-- Actual or suspected violations are reported in a timely and prescribed manner.
+- Report actual or suspected violations in a timely and prescribed manner.

-As soon as there is any indication of an actual or suspected violation of this Policy, the following steps should be taken:
+B. As soon as there is any indication of an actual or suspected act of fiscal misconduct by a UWM employee or agent, the following steps should be taken, as reflected in Appendix A:

 - The discovering party should immediately report the incident or issue to their supervisor.